UPDATE: ASCVD risk factor critique

 ---------------------------------------------------

--- Other medical risk factors not in the current risk factor calculators, many of them likely because they are not prevalent enough in the community to make their presence statistically valid. of note, the recurrent theme here is the association of these conditions with chronic inflammation
+-- Other medical risk factors not in the current risk factor calculators, many of them likely because they are not prevalent enough in the community to make their presence statistically valid. of note, the recurrent theme here is the association of these conditions with chronic systemic inflammation

 -- visceral (central) obesity:

--- the cardiometabolic effects of visceral obesity are significant, presumably related to the associated increased inflammation.
+-- the cardiometabolic effects of visceral obesity are significant, presumably related to the associated increased systemic inflammation.
 Prior studies have not found similar cardiovascular associations with non-visceral obesity.
 Which means that:

 -- BMI is not necessarily an accurate cardiac risk factor, though BMI is a pretty good surrogate marker